krishaamer/green-filter-research/research/literature/ai.md

 <span class="csl-block">Knowledge-Based and Intelligent Information & Engineering Systems: Proceedings of the 24th International Conference KES2020</span>

 Shenoi, S. (2018).
 Participatory design and the future of interaction design.
 In *Medium*. https://uxdesign.cc/participatory-design-and-the-future-of-interaction-design-81a11713bbf.

+Shin, D. (2020).
+How do users interact with algorithm recommender systems?
+The interaction of users, algorithms, and performance. *Computers in Human Behavior*, *109*, 106344. <https://doi.org/10.1016/j.chb.2020.106344>

 Shin, D., Zhong, B., & Biocca, F. (2020).
 Beyond user experience: What constitutes algorithmic experiences? *International Journal of Information Management*, *52*, 102061. <https://doi.org/10.1016/j.ijinfomgt.2019.102061>